Please ensure Javascript is enabled for purposes of website accessibility

 The potential penalties and concomitant reputational damage to organisations for failure to comply with DORA mean that in-scope organisations need to take immediate steps to prepare for the implementation of DORA prior to January 2025.
 Insurers, in particular, should consider the implications of DORA on coverage and policy wording, if they have not done so already.

-For more information please feel free to contact a member of our Dispute Resolution team in Ireland via their contact details below.
+For more information, contact a member of our Dispute Resolution team in Ireland via the contact details provided below.

 [1] DORA and its impact on UK financial entities and ICT service providers - PwC UK